This is the multi-page printable view of this section. Click here to print.

 Before your configure the plugin, you will need to work with your Deployment Engineer to generate an authentication token for the Jira DC or Confluence DC connector instance.
 To generate the necessary token, have them run the following command with the appropriate arguments:

-atolioctl connector create-jwt "atolio:jiradc:default:jiradc" --jwt-secret-sdk <secret> --jwt-audience-sdk https://search.yourdomain.com --jwt-issuer-sdk https://search.yourdomain.com
+atolioctl connector create-jwt "atolio:jiradc:default:jiradc" --jwt-secret-sdk <secret> --jwt-audience-sdk https://search.example.com --jwt-issuer-sdk https://search.example.com

 The issuer and audience are based on the domain name as specified in config.hcl (i.e. the Terraform lumen_domain_name variable with the URL scheme https:// prefixed).